BryanWilhite/Blog/presentation/entry/2017/2017-03-08-using-scriptcs-to-generate-epub-xhtml.md

 ---json
 {
-  "author": "@BryanWilhite",
+  "documentId": 0,
+  "title": "Using scriptcs to Generate EPUB XHTML", "documentShortName": "2017-03-08-using-scriptcs-to-generate-epub-xhtml", "fileName": "index.html",
+  "path": "./entry/2017-03-08-using-scriptcs-to-generate-epub-xhtml",
+  "date": "2017-03-09T02:10:04.021Z",
+  "modificationDate": "2017-03-09T02:10:04.021Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2017-03-08-using-scriptcs-to-generate-epub-xhtml",
-  "content": "I am embarrassed to admit that I was unaware that EPUB is a highly successful application of XHTMLoutside of the Web browser.
+  "tag": "{\r\n  \"extract\": \"I am embarrassed to admit that I was unaware that EPUB is a highly successful application of XHTMLoutside of the Web browser.
 It has been a standard of the IDPF for over a decade.
-My entry into the .NET Framework around 2003 was driven by XPathDocument.a...", "inceptDate": "2017-03-08T18:10:04.0213247-08:00", "isPublished": true,
+My entry into the .NET Framework around 2003 was driven by XPathDocument.a...\"\r\n}"
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "using-scriptcs-to-generate-epub-xhtml",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "Using scriptcs to Generate EPUB XHTML"
 }
 ---

+# Using scriptcs to Generate EPUB XHTML

 I am embarrassed to admit that I was unaware that [EPUB](https://en.wikipedia.org/wiki/EPUB) is a highly successful application of [XHTML](https://en.wikipedia.org/wiki/XHTML)*outside* of the Web browser.
 It has been a standard of the [IDPF](https://en.wikipedia.org/wiki/International_Digital_Publishing_Forum) for over a decade.
 My entry into the .NET Framework around 2003 was driven by [`XPathDocument`](https://msdn.microsoft.com/en-us/library/system.xml.xpath.xpathdocument(v=vs.110).aspx) which gave way to `XDocument` under [LINQ to XML](https://msdn.microsoft.com/en-us/library/mt693062.aspx) (around 2007).
 My document-centric approach to the .NET Framework (coupled with my [Desktop publishing](https://en.wikipedia.org/wiki/Desktop_publishing) background) makes me more than suited to develop a publishing pipeline for EPUB.